Use What You Have to Dye Eggs

 Organic Pickled Heirloom Blueberries: Mix brine of 2 or more jars of pickled blueberries with 1 cup water.
 Heat per instructions below.
 This dye leaves a dark film on the outside of the shell and under reveals the light blue as pictured.

-Frozen Bow Hill Blueberries: Mash 6-8 cups Bow Hill frozen blueberries in 4-6 cups water.
-Heat per instructions below (though we suggest not tossing out the blueberry mash as you can use it like jam).
+Frozen Bow Hill Blueberries: Mash 6–8 cups Bow Hill frozen blueberries in 4–6 cups water.
+Heat per instructions below.
+We strongly suggest keeping the blueberry mash as you can use it like jam or to add to the bottom of a Extra Extra Blueberry Pie!

 Hard boil eggs, set aside in cold water (for instructions for that, hit up THIS recipe and follow the first step).